Construction activities cover a wide variation in scale and complexity, and can involve one or more activities which require regulation by SEPA.

 If you do not agree with the conditions and requirements imposed by a CAR authorisation or notice, you can make an appeal directly to the Scottish Government.
 The submission of an appeal does not suspend the operations of all authorisations or notices and its conditions.

-If you require any further help or advice at any stage during the application process, please contact our water permitting function.
+If you require any further help or advice at any stage during the application process, or want to submit a pre-application proposal and supporting information please email firstname.lastname@example.org.